dinosauria123/Koko/INSTALL.md

 When the program data for Koko are stored in a non-standard location, this location must be defined in the Koko configuration file.
-When Koko is started, the program reads a configuration file named ".kokorc" in a user's home directory, which is defined in the environment variable HOME in unix, and in the environment variables HOMEDRIVE and HOMEDIR in Windows.
+When Koko is started, the program first reads the system-wide configuration file **kokorc**.
+Once the system-wide configuration is parsed, a configuration file named **.kokorc** in a user's home directory is read.
+This enables every user to temporarily or permanently override system-wide defaults.
 An example configuration file can be found in the top level directory of the Koko source distribution.
 The configuration file has the following form:

 <pre>